 Under the law, people have exclusive rights to their property, and others are not allowed to take an individual’s or business’s property without permission.
 When you are accused of taking someone’s property without permission in Westmoreland County, PA you can be charged with theft, which is best addressed by a criminal defense lawyer in Greensburg.
 Certain offenses, like shoplifting a small item is a minor summary offense; however, if a theft reaches a certain value, it can be a felony, punishable by years in prison.
 This is in addition to a crime of dishonesty being permanently attached to your criminal record.
-Because of the serious nature of any theft accusation and charge, you need to hire a theft attorney as soon as possible.
+Because of the serious nature of any theft accusation and charge, you need to hire a Greensburg theft attorney near you as soon as possible.

-Our theft defense lawyers at Worgul, Sarna & Ness, Criminal Defense Attorneys are here to protect your rights during an investigation and through the criminal court process.
+Our nearby theft defense lawyers at Worgul, Sarna & Ness, Criminal Defense Attorneys are here to protect your rights during an investigation and through the criminal court process.
 We will fight to secure the best possible outcome in your case.
 This may be getting the charges dropped or reduced.
 We may also recommend pursuing a plea to mitigate the consequences of a conviction.
 Or, we may believe there is a strong chance of obtaining an acquittal if we go to trial.

 What Is Theft?

 The definition of theft is fairly simple.
 You can be charged with a theft-related crime if you take another person’s property or services without permission or by exerting control over another person’s property or services without their consent.
 Theft means you obtain something of value, whether it is a tangible or intangible benefit, that you do not deserve.
-If you are accused of stealing or another type of theft in Greensburg, do not hesitate to call the theft lawyers at Worgul, Sarna & Ness, Criminal Defense Attorneys for help.
+If you are accused of stealing or another type of theft in Greensburg, do not hesitate to call the theft lawyers near you at Worgul, Sarna & Ness, Criminal Defense Attorneys for help.

 Pennsylvania Theft Laws